tomaszgil/json-to-rel/README.md

 > Transform JSON data object to relational form (sql or csv)

 This package allows you to transform valid json object to relational form.
-The output of the application can be in a form of one `sql` file with `create table` statements or a set of `csv` files, with file names corresponding to table names.
+The output of the application can be in a form of one `.sql` file with `create table` statements or a set of `.csv` files, with file names corresponding to table names.

 ## Install